Dskobra/setup-scripts/README.md

 # setup-scripts
-My personal scripts for setting up Fedora quick on my pc
+My personal scripts for setting up Fedora quick on my pc.
+Includes my normal programs and other stuff.